 - Be specific.
-Highlight specific projects, metrics, or outcomes.
+Highlight specific and/or measurable projects, metrics, or outcomes.
 Your contributions are valuable and this review should focus on this.

 - No surprises.
 A review isn’t a time to drop a big bombshell on someone about something you’ve been thinking about.
 You wouldn’t want that in return!